ticketmaster/react-native-ticketmaster-ignite/README.md

 | `EVENT_INFO`    | Show only the event info button |<img src="docs/assets/EVENT_INFO.png" width="400">|
 | `EVENT_SHARE`   | Show only the event share button   |<img src="docs/assets/EVENT_SHARE.png" width="400">|
 | `EVENT_INFO_SHARE`    | Show both the info and share buttons   |<img src="docs/assets/EVENT_INFO_SHARE.png" width="400">|

+The info button enabled with `EVENT_INFO` and `EVENT_INFO_SHARE`  is currently not configurable on Android and will show within the WebView in the appropriate web pages instead of in the navigation header of the Purchase SDK.

 ##### The `autoUpdate` prop